Linear quantum systems: poles, zeros, invertibility and sensitivity: Fundamental tradeoffs between quantum squeezing and robustness

+Heisenberg's uncertainty principle establishes a lower bound for the product of standard deviations of quantum canonical conjugate operators (e.g., position and momentum), thus imposing intrinsic uncertainty upon quantum systems.
+However, ``squeezing" allows suppressing uncertainty in one operator by amplifying its conjugate counterpart’s fluctuations.
+First experimentally demonstrated by Slusher \emph{et al.} \cite{Slusher1985}, squeezing reduces noise to enhance signal-to-noise ratios (SNRs), making squeezed light critical for quantum communication and teleportation.
+Driven by its broad applications, research on generating and enhancing quantum squeezing has flourished for decades.
+Notable advancements include measurement-based feedback \cite{WM10}, and coherent feedback \cite{NaokiAkira2012,BZL12,BCMH24}.

-In this section, we study another consequence of pole-zero correspondence of quantum linear systems: tradeoffs between input squeezing and the robustness of the coherent feedback network, as shown in Fig. \ref{fig_LFT}.
+In this section, we study another consequence of the pole-zero duality of linear quantum systems explored in Section \ref{ZPLQS}, by demonstrating tradeoffs between quantum squeezing and sensitivity of the coherent feedback network, as shown in Fig. \ref{fig_LFT}.